To Bag is to Prune

-In sections \ref{sec:simuls} and \ref{sec:empirics}, I consider \texttt{B} \& \texttt{P} versions of MARS and Boosted Trees.
-Before jumping to do so, I discuss why they can plausibly benefit from it, but perhaps not as much as trees.
+Additionally, the considered \texttt{B} \& \texttt{P} versions of MARS and Boosting will feature the so-called data augmentation (\texttt{DA}) option activated.
+It consists in enlarging the feature matrix to additionally incorporate $\tilde{X}=X+\mathcal{E}$ where $\mathcal{E}$ is a matrix of Gaussian noise.
+For categorical variables, $\tilde{X}$ is obtained by duplicating $X$ and shuffling a fraction of its rows.
+Overall, \texttt{DA} can improve perturbation's potential when regressors are scarce and bring the algorithm closer to ideal of perfect randomization -- a key ingredient for bagging to result in out-of-sample pruning.
+The \textit{overfitted} Boosting and MARS \texttt{B} \& \texttt{P} + \texttt{DA} versions will be referred to by the sobriquets \textit{Booging} and \textit{MARSquake}.
+An \href{https://github.com/philgoucou/bagofprunes}{\texttt{R} package} implements both.
+All the relevant technicalities and execution details to effectively implement \textit{Booging} and \textit{MARSquake} from the usual \textit{Boosting} and \textit{MARS} packages are relegated to Appendix \ref{sec:details}.

+0.15cm { \sc \textbf{Limitations of Randomized Boosting and MARS Ensembles.}} A recurring theme in section \ref{sec:simuls} is that while Randomized Boosting and MARS Ensembles benefit from implicit pruning as well, the wedge between an optimally randomized version and the empirical one is sometimes wider for those than Random Forest -- for which the gap is virtually non-existent.
+Also, we see signs of minor degradation in performance past $s^*$ in noisier environments for the two alternatives ensembles.
+I discuss here why Boosting and MARS can plausibly benefit from implicit pruning, but perhaps not as much as trees.
 The success of randomized greedy algorithms is bounded by the base learner's ability to generate a sufficiently diversified ensemble of predictors.
 If not, there will be benefits from stopping base learners earlier.

 The reason why trees generate the most randomization among greedy methods is the \textit{irreversibility} of the model building pass.
-Plain Boosting is used as the counterexample, but the principle clearly applies to MARS and similar greedily optimized additive models.
+The clearest example is surely that of trees: once the dataset has been segmented according to a predictor and a cutting values, there is no turning back.
+Plain Boosting is used as the counterexample here, but the principle clearly applies to MARS and similar greedily optimized additive models.
 Consider building a small symmetric tree of depth 2, the prediction function is

 Finally, define $d_{x,i}^{+}=I(x_{i}>0)$ as a regressor and the rest accordingly.
 We get

 This representation shows trees are very singular "additive" models.
 It is clear that $d_{x,i}$ better be a good choice, because it is not going away: any term in the model building pass will be multiplied by it.
 By construction, no term added later in the expansion has the power to entirely undo the damage of a potentially harmful first split.
 In other words, splitting the sample is an \textit{irreversible} action.
 This is what guarantees that steps occurring past $s^*$ will not alter what was constructed before it.